zewemli/ArgMinimist.jl/README.md

 Argu-magic?
 ------------------

-Positional arguments are returned in a Vector{Any}, keyword arguments are in a Dict{Symbol,Any}.
+Positional arguments are returned in a <code>Vector{Any}</code>, keyword arguments are in a <code>Dict{Symbol,Any}</code>.
 If a value looks like an integer, you get an integer.
 If it looks like a float you get a float.
 Otherwise you get a string.

 Argument behaviors: